pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Based on decades of research on employee engagement, [Gallup has established that engaged employees consistently yield superior business outcomes compared to their counterparts](https://www.gallup.com/workplace/285674/improve-employee-engagement-workplace.aspx#ite-357638).
 This holds true across various industries, company sizes, and nationalities and remains consistent in prosperous and challenging economic conditions.

 If it is not yet clear, then I will spell it out.
-Developer Experience impacts employee engagement.
+Developer experience impacts employee engagement.
 A better developer experience can boost the engagement of the engineers and developers in the organization, and more engaged people are more likely to go the extra mile.

 {{< figure alt="How developer experience supports better business outcomes.
 Credit: Swarmia" src="/blog/software-developer-experience-devex-devx-devops-culture/developer-experience-more-engaged-developers.png" width=100%  caption="How developer experience supports better business outcomes.
 Credit: Swarmia" >}}

 If organizations invest in cultural values centered on human-first factors, then even the choices made in tools, processes, and systems will also be with the end-user in mind.

-## How Do You Implement a Great Developer Experience?
+## How do you implement a great developer experience?

 There isn't a bulletproof checklist, but there are several aspects to consider, and you can see the outline below.
 But first, you need to view the developers as the customers.

 You will need to understand how developers work, the developer workflow, what the onboarding process looks like for a new developer, the developer teams' pain points, what developers love and hate about their day-to-day work, where they are spending most of their time, where they wish they spent most of their time, and so much more, that boils down to communication, and asking the right questions, and deep diving into analytics.

-### Cultivate a DevOps Culture
+### Cultivate a DevOps culture

-- **Shared Responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively
+- **Shared responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively
-- **Continuous Learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies
+- **Continuous learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies
-- **Open Communication**: Foster open communication channels to enhance collaboration and transparency among team members
+- **Open communication**: Foster open communication channels to enhance collaboration and transparency among team members
-- **Company-wide Collaboration Tools**: It's essential to encourage communication among developers and cross-functional teams to stimulate creativity, spark innovation, and enhance productivity and the speed of decision-making.
+- **Company-wide collaboration tools**: It's essential to encourage communication among developers and cross-functional teams to stimulate creativity, spark innovation, and enhance productivity and the speed of decision-making.
 Cross-functional collaboration contributes to successful business outcomes

-### Define Clear Objectives
+### Define clear objectives

-- **Alignment with Business Goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes
+- **Alignment with business goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes
-- **User-Centric Approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers
+- **User-centric approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers

-### Leverage Developer-first Tools
+### Leverage developer-first tools

-- [**Internal Developer Portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards
+- [**Internal developer portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards
-- **CI Pipelines**: usually, pipelines can be made faster and more unified.
+- **CI pipelines**: usually, pipelines can be made faster and more unified.
 If they have a microservice architecture, they are likely duplicating pipeline code for every service
-- [**Software Development Kits (SDKs)**](https://www.pulumi.com/docs/languages-sdks/): SDKs are integral components of a positive DevEx and provide developers with tools that facilitate crafting applications tailored to specific platforms or frameworks.
+- [**Software development kits (SDKs)**](https://www.pulumi.com/docs/languages-sdks/): SDKs are integral components of a positive DevEx and provide developers with tools that facilitate crafting applications tailored to specific platforms or frameworks.
 Offering easy-to-access, well-designed, functional SDKs can make a meaningful difference in helping engineers quickly prototype ideas and refine their creations
-- [**Infrastructure as Code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility
+- [**Infrastructure as code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility
-- **Monitoring and Observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues
+- **Monitoring and observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues
-- **Collaborative Documentation Platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction
+- **Collaborative documentation platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction

 {{< figure alt="Platform Engineering Forrester Opportunity Snapshot - which of the following steps has your org take to improve the developer experience?
 Top 43% internal developer platform or platform engineering Credit: Humanitec" src="/blog/software-developer-experience-devex-devx-devops-culture/steps-to-improve-developer-experience.jpg" width=70%  caption="Platform Engineering Forrester Opportunity Snapshot - Which of the following steps organizations are taking to improve DevEx?
 Credit: Humanitec" >}}

-### Prioritize Developer-Friendly Workflows
+### Prioritize developer-friendly workflows

-- **Fast Feedback Loops**: Minimize feedback loops by integrating quick feedback mechanisms, allowing developers to identify and resolve issues early in the development cycle
+- **Fast feedback loops**: Minimize feedback loops by integrating quick feedback mechanisms, allowing developers to identify and resolve issues early in the development cycle
-- **Self-Service Environments**: Provide developers with self-service environments to facilitate experimentation, testing, and debugging without unnecessary dependencies on other teams
+- **Self-service environments**: Provide developers with self-service environments to facilitate experimentation, testing, and debugging without unnecessary dependencies on other teams
-- **Version Control Best Practices**: Enforce version control best practices to maintain a clean and organized codebase, allowing for easier collaboration and tracking of changes
+- **Version control best practices**: Enforce version control best practices to maintain a clean and organized codebase, allowing for easier collaboration and tracking of changes

-### Continuous Integration of Feedback
+### Continuous integration of feedback

-- **Developer Surveys**: Conduct regular surveys to gather feedback on the DevEx, ensuring continuous improvement based on real user experiences
+- **Developer surveys**: Conduct regular surveys to gather feedback on the DevEx, ensuring continuous improvement based on real user experiences
-- **Rapid Iteration**: Encourage a culture of rapid iteration, where feedback is quickly incorporated into the development process to enhance the overall developer experience
+- **Rapid iteration**: Encourage a culture of rapid iteration, where feedback is quickly incorporated into the development process to enhance the overall developer experience

-### Measure and Optimize
+### Measure and optimize

-- **Key Performance Indicators (KPIs)**: Define and track key metrics such as deployment frequency, lead time, and mean time to recovery to measure the effectiveness of the DevEx strategy
+- **Key performance indicators (KPIs)**: Define and track key metrics such as deployment frequency, lead time, and mean time to recovery to measure the effectiveness of the DevEx strategy
-- **Iterative Optimization**: Continuously iterate and optimize DevEx based on performance metrics and user feedback
+- **Iterative optimization**: Continuously iterate and optimize DevEx based on performance metrics and user feedback

-Implementing Developer Experience requires a holistic approach that blends cultural aspects with powerful DevOps and platform engineering tools.
+Implementing developer experience requires a holistic approach that blends cultural aspects with powerful DevOps and platform engineering tools.
 Watch Daniel Tao, Head of Engineering at [Atlassian](https://www.pulumi.com/case-studies/atlassian/), and Sven Peters, developer evangelist, discuss how to build a great developer experience through culture and an integrated approach to developer tools.

 {{< youtube "xriRD7ugX20?si=LurTGLx1KfgRGIQZ&t=192?rel=0" >}}

-## What DevEx is Not
+## What DevEx is not

 Now that DevEx has been defined let's address some common misconceptions about developer experience.

-### Devex Is Not the Same as User Experience (UX)
+### Devex is not the same as User Experience (UX)

 Developer experience may sound similar to user experience (for developers), but it's different, although user experience is a component.
 For example, a platform engineer [building an internal developer platform](https://www.pulumi.com/blog/developer-portal-platform-teams/) must view the developers as their customers and create a good user experience by making it intuitive and easy to use.

-### DevEx Is Not about Enabling Lazy Developers
+### DevEx is not about enabling lazy developers

 Part of the DevEX strategy is to retain talent.
 Companies that invest in DevEx don't do it to pamper developers.
 The true reason behind it is that they want their developers to stay "in the zone," also known as "deep work."
 When in this state, they are immersed in writing code and solving problems they enjoy working on, and their creativity is higher, it sparks innovative ideas, and the quality and speed of their output are also higher.

 {{< youtube "NbhpII8DIKA?rel=0" >}}

-### DevEx Is Not about Implementing AI and Cool Tools
+### DevEx is not about implementing AI and cool tools

 Technology impacts developer experience, [a robust generative AI tool can help create code faster](https://www.pulumi.com/ai), and internal developer platforms can help reduce cognitive load on developers.
 But again, tooling is only one aspect of it.
 Tools can't fix culture or replace processes.
 Many DevEx considerations should be considered to ensure that when the development teams adopt a tool, it addresses their pain points and enables developers.

-### Devex Is Not a One-Person Decision
+### Devex is not a one-person decision

 DevEx should be a joint effort from the entire team.
 One needs to be aware of the issues to plan to fix them, so open communication and team collaboration are vital to developing and implementing a DevEx strategy, intersecting DevOps and platform engineering initiatives.
 Many large organizations already have DevEx teams or professionals with a bird's-eye view of what happens within the engineering team.
 They are internal advocates for software engineers.
 They consider the developer's journey from being new developers and their 'Time to First Contribution' to day-to-day activities.
 They work with engineers to learn which problems are a priority and identify misconceptions and bottlenecks that may slow the development process.

 ## Conclusion

-Developer Experience (DevEx) is essential for creating maximum output while increasing developer satisfaction.
+Developer experience (DevEx) is essential for creating maximum output while increasing developer satisfaction.
 The appropriate technology tools, workflows, and a supportive development community can help foster progress and innovation while promoting high-quality software engineering results that can become a competitive advantage and ultimately benefit the business's bottom line.

 By dedicating attention to improving the DevEx, companies will also be able to bring more talent aboard, reduce their "Time to First Contribution," enable developers to provide higher output contributions and improve talent retention.
 It's time to start focusing on superior developer experiences.